darktable-org/dtdocs/content/module-reference/utility-modules/shared/image-information.md

 view: lighttable, darkroom, tethering, map, slideshow, print
 ---

-This module shows information embedded within an image's Exif data.
-When hovering with the mouse over thumbnails, darktable will update this view, displaying information of the image currently under the mouse cursor.
+This module displays the information embedded within an image's Exif data as well as a number of additional data fields defined within darktable.

+When hovering with the mouse over thumbnails, darktable will update this view, displaying information about the image currently under the mouse cursor.